Manga: A Cruel God Reigns

 - Parental Obliviousness: Sandra, but this is later subverted when Jeremy finds out she knew the whole time.

-- Please Don't Leave Me: Ian repeatedly begs Jeremy not to leave England, comes up with a lot of conditions to prevent Jeremy from leaving.
+- Please Don't Leave Me: Ian repeatedly begs Jeremy not to leave England

 - Powered by a Forsaken Child: When Greg discovers that Natasha has witnessed him beating and raping Jeremy, he threatens to destroy the family and begin beating his youngest son instead if Natasha doesn't keep his secret.
 The threat works and Jeremy is abandoned to his fate.